s0hey1/font-awesome/README.md

 The _--gracefulempty_ option can be used to force a 1x1 pixel transparent PNG to be output in cases when no text can actually be rendered.
 The _--fix0glyph_ flag instructs the tool to draw a rectangle representing missing character glyphs in the input string.
 This is useful for fonts which do not have their own missing glyph character defined.

+### Backends

+Text can be rendered using either one of two different backends chosen using the _--backend_ argument.
+Valid values are _pixel_ and _cairo_.
+The pixel rendering backend is the original implementation.
+It simply copies rasterized FreeType glyphs directly into an image buffer.
+Kerning and advanced multi-glyph ligature features are not supported by this backend.
+The Cairo backend should be used if you need to support these font features.

 ### Image Output

 The default mode is to send the PNG image data directly to STDOUT.
 In some situations it may be more convenient to write the image directly to a file rather than piping or redirecting the output.
 In those cases the _--outfile_ argument can be passed with the output image filename to be written to instead.